62 seasons of wooden bats, chalk lines, and community.

 📘 Find us on Facebook for real-time weather updates.

-SCSL — Fall River Slow Pitch Softball League
+SCSL — Fall River Slow Pitch Softball

 Player Code of Conduct · 2026 Season